loicsander/Fengardo-Redux/readme.md

 This typeface has been available on the website of the
 ![Velvetyne Type Foundry](http://www.velvetyne.fr/), and the project lingering since then.
 Other projects came along and although I received several requests to finish the unfinished styles and turn this typeface into a proper type family, I never got there.

-Despite of this situation, Fengardo developed a little life of its own, and as it’s been a libre typeface for a while now, it seems only natural to open this repository where willing souls can participate in making this typeface evolve at a slightly faster pace.
+Despite this situation, Fengardo developed a little life of its own, and as it’s been a libre typeface for a while now, it seems only natural to open this repository where willing souls can participate in making this typeface evolve at a slightly faster pace.

 So here I leave the most recent files I worked on, which where beginnings of a new renewal.
 This repo and project’s codename will be Fengardo Redux, because I like the silliness of adding another suffix to this typeface’s name and because I’d love to see that face live again, or should I say, live yet another life.